ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/fanout-indexes.java.markdown

 {CODE:java fanout_index_def_1@Indexes/FanoutIndexes.java /}

-A large order, having a lot of line items, will create an index entry per each `orderLine` item from the `lines` collection.
+A large order, having a lot of line items, will create an index entry per each `OrderLine` item from the `Lines` collection.
 A single document can generate hundreds of index entries.

 The fanout index concept is not specific for map-only indexes.
 It also applies to map-reduce indexes: